England vs Brazil: Questions still to be answered as Three Lions' preparations for Euro 2024 continue

 "So, this could be a huge opportunity for Toney and or Watkins to stake a claim.
 It could be a straight shoot-out."

-Former England international Paul Merson believes the friendlies against Brazil and Belgium are the perfect chance to test the new faces in England's squad.
+Former England international Paul Merson believes the friendlies against Brazil and Belgium are the perfect chance to test one of the new faces in England's squad.

-"It's unfair to bring in players like Palmer and Branthwaite and play them at Wembley alongside a lorry load of players with three or four caps each.

-"If Palmer has a chance of going to the Euros, then play him with the likes of Kane, Bukayo Saka and Jude Bellingham where they can get a bit of understanding between them.

 "Jarrad Branthwaite has to play in both games to see where he's at.
 At Everton, they play on the edge of their own box.
 Head it, block it, kick it away.
 They're under the cosh for 75 per cent of the games you're in.